AWS FSx for Lustre

 • Preferred file server undergoes planned maintenance.

-• FSx supports automatic backups of the file systems, which incrementally store only the changes after the most recent backup.
+• FSx supports automatic daily backups of the file systems, which incrementally store only the changes after the most recent backup.

 • FSx stores backups in S3.